XAI-ANITI/ethik/README.md

 ## User guide

+:point-up: For more detailed code please see [this notebook](notebooks/Adult.ipynb)

-In the following set of example we'll be using from the ["Adult" dataset](https://archive.ics.uci.edu/ml/datasets/adult).
-The dataset contains a binary label indicating if a person's annual income is larger than $50k per year. `ethik` analyzes a model based on the predictions it makes on a test set.
+In the following example we'll be using the ["Adult" dataset](https://archive.ics.uci.edu/ml/datasets/adult).
+This dataset contains a binary label indicating if a person's annual income is larger than $50k per year. `ethik` analyzes a model based on the predictions it makes on a test set.
 Consequently you first have to split your dataset in two.

 ```python
 from sklearn import model_selection